Crochet Everyday Cardigan Pattern and Video Tutorial

 Share

-The Everyday Cardigan is a versatile and lightweight jacket, perfect for any season.
-It features a simple, elegant construction without complicated seams, knitted in a single main piece and finished with elastic edging.
+The Everyday Cardigan is a versatile and lightweight jacket, perfect for any time of year.
+It has a simple, elegant construction with no complicated seams, knitted in a single main piece and finished with elastic edges.

-It's an ideal design if you're just getting started with crocheting. 💕 All you need is a little patience, the balls of yarn, and your favorite needles.
+This design is ideal if you're taking your first steps in crocheting garments. 💕 All you need is a little patience, some yarn, and your favorite crochet hooks.

 🎥 Step-by-step video tutorial

-If you prefer to follow the process visually, here's the complete video tutorial for the crochet Everyday Cardigan .
-In it, I show you how to assemble the base, crochet the sides, form the neckline, and add the sleeves and final ribbing.
+If you prefer to follow the process visually, here's the complete video tutorial for the Everyday Crochet Cardigan .
+In it, I show you how to assemble the base, crochet the sides, shape the neckline, and add the sleeves and the final ribbing.

 Materials